Esfands/Overlays/overlays/events/README.md

     - poll-lock
     - poll-end

-### Testing in OBS

-1. Create an OBS shortcut anywhere on your computer and add `--remote-debugging-port=9222` to its target value.
-1. Use this shortcut to open OBS and create a browser source with the remote URL `http://localhost:3000`.
-1. Open `http://localhost:9222` in your browser and click on the name of the new browser source.

 ### Notes

 When triggering events, be sure to trigger them in the correct order.
 For example, trigger "prediction-begin" before any other "prediction" event.